 Philosophers are people who love wisdom.
 Philosophy and conversation are skills of elegance, nuance and creative execution.
 In this game—which isn’t really a game because nobody keeps score—participants are given a philosophical question to talk about and then, they talk about it until conversation is exhausted and then they move to another philosophical question.

 The author E.M.
 Forster said, “How do I know what I think until I see what I say?”
 And Confucius said, “The perfecting of one’s self is the fundamental base of all progress and all moral development.”
 In this game you find out what you think when you say it and maybe even change your mind as you’re saying it!
 There is no better way to help the world than by perfecting yourself.

 Those who strive to be pure-hearted and who develop habits of a calm, wise and seeing mind have beautiful lives.
 This game is designed to help you and your friends to take a step in that direction.

 Imagine that you and your friends are philosophers (which you are).
-Each person takes a turn as the Philosopher at the Table whose job it is to: A) select a question from the list below and read it out loud and B) keep the conversation going.
-At some point the Philosopher at the Table draws the conversation to a close and passes to the next Philosopher at the Table.
+Each person takes a turn as the Philosopher at the Table.
+The Philosopher at the Table selects a question from the list below, reads the question out loud and tries to keep the conversation going deeper and deeper by pressing participants like a devil’s advocate to think from multiple perspectives.
+At some point the Philosopher at the Table draws the conversation to a close and passes to the next Philosopher at the Table who repeats this process.